KeianBarton/UsingReactHooksPluralsight/README.md

 https://reactjs.org/docs/hooks-rules.html
 - Only call Hooks at the top level (no nesting inside loops, conditions)
 - Only call Hooks from React functions (not from regular JavaScript functions)

+## useReducer

+- useState is build with useReducer under it
+- A reducer takes in a previous state, an action and returns a new state:

+`(previousState, action) => newState`